-Alzheimer’s disease is a complex disease that affects the brain.
+Alzheimer’s disease is a complex disease online options trading that affects the brain.
 Approximately 4 million Americans have this disease.
 Although many things about Alzheimer’s remain a mystery, research continues to bring us a better understanding of the disease, more accurate diagnoses, and more effective treatments.

 Alzheimer’s disease is a progressive, ultimately fatal, disorder in which certain types of nerve cells in particular areas of the brain degenerate and die for unknown reasons.
 Vulnerable brain regions include the amygdala as well as the hippocampus and areas around the hippocampus, and affected cell populations include cortical pathways involved in catecholaminergic, seritonergic, and cholinergic transmission.
 Advancing pathology is believed to underlie the classic clinical presentation of memory deficits followed by gradual erosion of judgment, reasoning ability, verbal fluency, and other cognitive skills.

 The two “hallmark” Alzheimer lesions observable at autopsy – first described by German buy NEO neuropsychiatrist Alois Alzheimer in 1906 — are amyloid plaques and neurofibrillary tangles.
 Plaques are extra cellular deposits of abnormally processed amyloid precursor protein, and tangles are intracellular accumulations of the cytoskeletal protein tau.